DerGuru/The-Resonant/New Chapters/Part2/P2-05_Scouting_the_Mill.md

 **Together,** he agreed.

 Elyra was already drawing symbols in chalk on the floor.
 "Sit here.
-Lina, Milo—back against the wall.
+Lina, Miloï¿½back against the wall.
 And Jason?
 If at any point this becomes too much, say Red.
 I may be bitter, but I'm not interested in creating more casualties."

 "Understood."